-The Ohio Self-Defense Act proposes significant amendments to the state's self-defense laws, clarifying the use of force in self-defense situations.
-Key changes include the definition of "peace officer" and "reasonable force," aligning them with existing legal definitions.
-The bill establishes that individuals not engaged in illegal activities have no duty to retreat from a lawful location before using or threatening to use reasonable force, including deadly force, in self-defense.
-It also specifies that the affirmative defense of self-defense is unavailable in certain circumstances, such as when force is used during the commission of a felony or against an aggressor that the individual provoked.
+The proposed bill, H.B.
+No. 2025-2026, seeks to amend the Ohio Self-Defense Act by redefining key terms such as "peace officer" and "reasonable force" to align with existing legal definitions.
+A significant change is the establishment that individuals not engaged in illegal activities have no duty to retreat from a lawful location before using or threatening to use reasonable force, including deadly force, in self-defense or defense of others.
+The bill also specifies that the affirmative defense of self-defense is unavailable in certain situations, such as when force is used during the commission of a felony or against an aggressor that the individual provoked.

 Statutes affected: